Navigating Insolvency in the Hospitality and Leisure Industry

 The Impact of the Budget Changes

-The Chancellor has said that the increase in employer NICs will generate £25 billion, which will aid the funding of public services, including the NHS.
+The Chancellor said that the increase in employer NICs will generate £25 billion, which will aid the funding of public services, including the NHS.

 However, hospitality businesses have argued that they will not be able to pass on the increased costs to customers, as this would fuel inflation and hit customers who are already grappling with the ongoing cost-of-living crisis.